A. Sivathanu Pillai: Academia

-Pillai currently serves as Honorary Distinguished Professor at Indian Space Research Organisation and an honorary professor at IIT Delhi in the Department of Mechanical Engineering and a Visiting Professor at Indian Institute of Science.
+Pillai is as honorary distinguished professor at Indian Space Research Organisation and an honorary professor at IIT Delhi in the Department of Mechanical Engineering and a visiting professor at Indian Institute of Science.

-He also formerly served as the chairperson of the Board of Governors of the National Institute of Technology, Kurukshetra.
+He was the chairperson of the board of governors of the National Institute of Technology, Kurukshetra.

 ISRO and DRDO

 Pillai joined the Defence Research and Development Service and has four decades of experience in ISRO and DRDO and has worked with Vikram Sarabhai, Satish Dhawan and APJ Abdul Kalam.

 He joined DRDO in 1986 and was the Programme Director of IGMDP under the leadership of A. P. J. Kalam.
 He contributed to the successful development of SLV III as a core team member and to the evolution of PSLV configuration for ISRO.

 Brahmos Aerospace

 In August 2007 he was given a third extension of his retirement date by the Appointments Committee of the Cabinet.

-Pillai is regarded as the Father of BRAHMOS, the joint venture between India and Russia to design, develop, produce and market the supersonic cruise missile BrahMos and he is the chief executive and managing director of BrahMos Aerospace.
+Pillai is regarded as the "Father of Brahmos", the joint venture between India and Russia to design, develop, produce and market the supersonic cruise missile BrahMos and he is the chief executive and managing director of BrahMos Aerospace.
 In 2007, under his leadership as CEO of Brahmos Aerospace, the company bought Kerala Hitech Industries Limited.
 It has been then converted into Brahmos Aerospace Trivandrum Limited, the second missile making unit of BrahMos Aerospace Private Limited for a world-class missile facility with system integration and testing.